Horpynchenko/jBowling/README.md

 - 2 created by name ( Timo and Anton )
 - 3 by default ( Player-1,  Player-2, Player-3 ).

-1.a.
-For create players by names, in src\main\java\simple.MainExecutor.java, in method startInteractiveGame() need sign players as String from 2-nd paremeter.
+1a.
+For create players by names, in src\main\java\simple.MainExecutor.java, in method startInteractiveGame() need sign players as String start with 2-nd paremeter, any players quantity, separetes by coma.
-To example, to create 2 named players Timo and Anton:
+For example, to create 2 named players Timo and Anton:
 CreatePlayerInterface cpi = new CreateNamedPlayer(mainGame, "Timo", "Anton");

 To create no named users, sign empty string as 2-nd paramerer:
 CreatePlayerInterface cpi = new CreateNamedPlayer(mainGame, "");

-1.b.
+1b.
 To create players with default names, sign quantity of default players as 2-nd parameter.
 For example, to create 3 default players: cpi = new CreateDefaultPlayers(mainGame, 3);